lukso-network/docs/docs/standards/universal-profile/03-lsp3-universal-profile-metadata.md

 }
 ```

-The value attached to this key is a JSON URL.
-It represents a reference to a file, stored on a centralised or decentralised storage.
+The value attached to this key is a JSONURL.
+It represents a reference to a file stored on a centralised or decentralised storage.

 Inside the JSON file, the keys `profileImage` and `backgroundImage` can accept an array of images, each defining an image with different dimensions (width + height).
-This is useful for client interfaces, so that they can download and serve the image with the dimensions that is the most suitable, instead of having to re-scale it.
+This is useful for client interfaces to download and serve the images with the most suitable dimensions instead of re-scale them.

 ### LSP3IssuedAssets